Animated cartoons on the up

 The festival’s commitment to providing student animators a platform to meet and engage with members of the industry has also helped to grow the community and the reach of the festival.

-Among the stand-out works shown at this year’s festival, says Chen, are Cubed by Singapore-based animator Enge Xue, a wry take on the rat race, What Has To Be, directed by Jerrold Chong, about a couple recovering from the loss of their firstborn, and Bigman Businessman by Clarissa Chua, about workplace struggles.
+Among the stand-out works shown at this year’s festival, says Chen, are Cubed by Singapore-based animator Enge Xue, a wry take on the rat race, What Has To Be by S. Rajaratnam, about a couple recovering from the loss of their firstborn, and Bigman Businessman by Clarissa Chua, about workplace struggles.

 The three animated cartoons explore complex issues of loss, identity and purpose in under 10 minutes each, and they do so with pathos and beauty – no easy feat in a world drowning with content that is often visually appealing, but struggles to make a connection with the audience.